 "A house divided against itself"Reader's Digest

 Without unity there can be no strength In Matthew’s Gospel, Jesus tells a crowd of impudent Pharisees, “Every kingdom divided against itself is brought to desolation; and every city or house divided against itself shall not stand.”
 However, the phrase didn’t enter the modern lexicon until it was memorably quoted by Abraham Lincoln in his famous nomination acceptance speech of 1858.
+(These are our 14 favorite Abraham Lincoln quotes.)
 Addressing the contentious issue of slavery in the United States, he told an audience of Republican politicians that “a house divided against itself cannot stand.
 I believe this government cannot endure, permanently half slave and half free.”
+(These 12 famous presidential 'quotes' are completely fake.)
 His words were prophetic.
 Three years later, the U.S. government did indeed split, and the resulting civil war between slave and free states cost more than 600,000 lives.
 The phrase meanwhile, became famous, immortalized as the title of a 1913 movie, a 1935 novel, and, rather grandiosely, an episode of the hit TV series Dallas.
 Not exactly what Jesus had in mind.

 "A drop in the bucket"Reader's Digest

 Stuck between the mighty pharaohs on one side, and a succession of great Mesopotamian empires on the other, Israel was always destined to be a small fish in a big and dangerous pond.
 By the middle of the sixth century BC, the Jewish kingdoms had been conquered repeatedly, and a decent chunk of the population was living in painful exile in Babylon.
 Amid all this geopolitical gloom, the Book of Isaiah had some words of comfort.
 Compared to God, says the prophet, “the nations are as a drop of a bucket, and are counted as the small dust of the balance.”
-These days, in keeping with the modern enthusiasm for “super-sizing,” the “bucket” is often replaced with the “ocean.”
+These days, in keeping with the modern enthusiasm for “super-sizing,”--don't misse these 75 mindblowing facts about McDonald's--the “bucket” is often replaced with the “ocean.”

 Content continues below ad

 The behemoth is a mysterious animal mentioned in the Book of Job.
 With bones “like bars of iron” and a tail “like a cedar,” this mighty beast was said to be able to suck the whole River Jordan into its mouth.
 Biblical scholars have long debated whether the behemoth is a mythical creature or just an exaggerated description of an ordinary animal (the most popular candidate is a hippopotamus).
+This is what English words would look like without classical origins.
 Whatever the original “behemoth” may have been, the name has become a metaphor for anything that reaches spectacular size.
 This figurative use is first recorded in a pamphlet of 1593, written by Gabriel Harvey as part of his vicious literary feud with Thomas Nashe.
 Nashe, writes Harvey, is “a Behemoth of conceit,” but “a shrimp in wit, a periwinkle in art, a dandiprat in industry,” and “a dodkin in value.”

 "A scapegoat"Reader's Digest

 The Book of Leviticus describes the proper ceremonies to be observed on the Jewish Day of Atonement, when the land of Israel would be ritually cleansed of its sins.
 The procedure was that one goat would be offered to God as a sacrifice, while the other—the “scapegoat”—would be symbolically loaded with all the misdeeds of the nation before being driven into the wilderness.
 This ceremony was said to have been carried out each year since the Exodus from Egypt.
 It did, however, acquire one important modification after an unfortunate incident in which the scapegoat wandered out of the wilderness and merrily back towards Jerusalem.
+(We bet you had no idea these 22 words and phrases originated in the military.)
 To prevent a repeat of this extremely bad omen, subsequent priests arranged that the scapegoat’s journey to the wilderness should start with a headlong plunge down a local cliff.
 After that, scapegoats became significantly less mobile.